Email marketing for freelancers and agencies

 - Open tracking: See which contacts opened your email so you know who’s engaged

-- Professional templates: Beautiful designs that reflect your brand without needing design skills
+- Professional templates: Clean designs that reflect your brand without design skills

 - Subscribe forms: Add a form to your website so potential clients can opt in